lowrycode/table-tennis-league/README.md

 These issues are discussed in more detail in the [**Data Management**](readme-resources/data_management.md) document, which also explains how the fixtures data can be loaded to the database.

+*NOTE: The sample data uses 2024-25 as the current season and assumes that the current date is somewhere around 14th Oct 2024 (Week 7 of that season).
+This date was chosen because it includes enough results data to analyse but also shows what the Fixtures, Results and League pages would look like in the middle of a season (which is when most users would be looking at it).*

 # Future Features

 So far, **Stage 1** has been fully completed although in the future I intend to add **validation to postcode fields**, particularly in the Update Venue Info form.